‘We can’t solve the problems of the world on our own’

 Weblogs

-The UN finds itself at a crossroads: in a rapidly changing world, it is unclear how future-proof the organisation is.
-Lise Gregoire-van Haaren, the new Permanent Representative of the Kingdom of the Netherlands to the United Nations in New York, understands the criticism.
-At the same time, she sees the UN as the only institution that has the power to bring together 193 countries.
-‘We can’t solve the major problems of the world on our own.’
+The United Nations is celebrating its 80th anniversary this year, but the organisation is under more pressure than ever.
+In a world that is changing rapidly, the question arises how future-proof the UN still is.
+Lise Gregoire-van Haaren, the Permanent Representative of the Kingdom of the Netherlands to the UN in New York, understands the criticism.
+At the same time, she sees the UN as the only place where 193 countries come together.
+‘We cannot solve the major problems of the world on our own.’

 What made you decide to apply for this job, representing the Kingdom of the Netherlands at the UN?